matjsz/alf-t5/README.md

 1. **Case Variations**: Adding capitalized versions of examples
 2. **Word Order Variations**: Adding reversed word order for multi-word phrases
 3. **Vocabulary Recombination**: Creating new combinations from existing vocabulary mappings

+> This is still a work in progress and is subject to change.

 ## Training Process